milkfan/RepData_PeerAssessment1/PA1_template.md

 [1] 10766

-These values do differ from the estimates from the first part of the assignment.
-Imputing missing data decreases the estimates of the total daily number of steps slightly.
+These values does not differ much from the estimates from the first part of the assignment.
+Imputing missing data seems to have no obvious effect on the estimates of the total daily number of steps slightly.

 ## Are there differences in activity patterns between weekdays and weekends?